Hosted By Shahrokh Moinian

 Shahrokh had a three-year tenure as the Corporate Treasurer of Essilor, a French multinational in the optical lenses industry before joining Deutsche Bank in 2001.

-EMEA Head of Payments, J.P.
+Head of EMEA Payments, J.P.
 Morgan

 Not all products and services are available in all geographic areas.
 Eligibility for particular products and services is subject to final determination by JPMC and or its affiliates/subsidiaries.
 This presentation does not constitute a commitment by any JPMC entity to extend or arrange credit or to provide any other products or services and JPMC reserves the right to withdraw at any time.
 All services are subject to applicable laws, regulations, and applicable approvals and notifications.